shows "Nette Application" panel in Tracy BlueScreen?

 application:

-# shows "Nette Application" panel in Tracy BlueScreen?
+# show the "Nette Application" panel in Tracy BlueScreen?

 debugger: ... # (bool) defaults to true